-- The pressure to reduce energy consumption has data center managers evaluating every aspect of cooling and its impact on the budget.
+- The pressure to reduce energy consumption its impact on the budget

-- As floor space becomes a premium in your facility, liquid cooling can allow you to add more computing power in less space.
-Liquid cooling can also help facilities use former grey space or non-traditional shaped space for IT.
+- Liquid cooling can allow you to add more computing power in less space and use former grey space or non-traditional shaped space for IT

-- Harsh environments can still house IT when you use immersive liquid cooling that isolates servers from the environment.
-Without fans there is inherent protection against dust and debris.
+- Harsh environments can still house IT when you use immersive liquid cooling that isolates servers from the environment

-- Water is no longer something that can be taken for granted and liquid cooling greatly reduces the need for water, and the added budget hit.
+- Water is no longer something that can be taken for granted and liquid cooling greatly reduces the need for water

 Direct to chip cooling is ideal for retrofits with existing air-cooled systems.
 With relatively minor changes, and the addition of cold plates and tubing, a rackmount system can be converted to liquid to the chip cooling.
 A dielectric fluid wouldn’t cause much damage if it leaks and facilities can retrofit one rack at a time.
 There would be a learning curve as staff figures out how to maintain the new system.

-Implementing immersion cooling is a bigger upfront cost to add the bath or tub in which the chassis is immersed.
-But when you add a tub-based immersion system, it does not have to be housed in a data center and can operate in grey space or harsh environments.
+Implementing immersion cooling is a bigger upfront cost but allows the system to operate in grey space or harsh environments.
 And because it is quiet, it is a great option for areas where a noisy cooling system would not be welcome.
-A tub-based system can work in a data center alongside existing cooling equipment.

 At some point, the benefits of liquid cooling, such as low water usage, higher efficiency, reduced noise, and ability to be used almost anywhere, may be worth the higher buy-in cost of retrofitting with direct to chip or an immersion cooling system.